-Matrix A0 will be defined as
+Matrix A0 is defined as

 A0=a110-a120..-a210a220-a230..........

 Note: zt is a (nx1) vector of endogenous variables.
 Matrix A is invertible and has (nxn)coefficients of contemporaneous relations on the endogenous variables.
 Ai's are matrices (nxn) capturing the dynamics of variables, and εt is a nx1 structural shock vector.
 The signs on aij0 are chosen to enable each equation to be written in regression form.
 We use the classic relationships among assessments of estimated errors and structural shocks.
 Bojaj et al., (2022) emphasize that in the case of VAR, the stability condition requires that coefficient ∣gi∣<1.
 The condition that guarantees stability is that G has eigenvalues smaller than 1 in modulus and is a prevalent and valid result for any VAR(p).